nilesh1168/flixed-movie-tracker/README.md

 - [ ] Add back to top links
 - [ ] Dashboard with graphs and information
+- [ ] Optimise component loading for huge data
+- [ ] Display movies with poster; Use TMDB API
+- [ ] Add charts and comparisons in a page called statistics

 <p align="right">(<a href="#readme-top">back to top</a>)</p>